 A: Yes, they work quite well.
-The only downside is that they will warm up your boots only for a while an after that you’ll be cold again if your boots are not well insulated.
+The only downside is that they will warm up your boots only for a while and after that, you’ll be cold again if your boots are not well insulated.
 I would suggest you use ski boot gloves that will keep your feet warm while you’re skiing.

 Overall, the essential feature that you need to look for in a dryer is its capability to dry the boots.
-It is crucial for your ski boots to be free from wetness, mold, and odor.
+Your ski boots must be free from wetness, mold, and odor.

 These can cause discomfort and irritation on your feet.
 When you ski boots are wet, they are very uncomfortable to wear.
 This is why your ski boot dryers can come in handy as it can dry the boots quickly.